LuliaZhang/Dino-intern-proj2/README.md

 ## Functionalities

 In this project, an interactive webpage component is implemented.

+Google Map API was chosen to provide the necessary features.

+The app showcases a marker indicating the location of an event, and upon clicking the thumbnail, it displays the details of a list of events taking place at the same location.

 # Getting Started with Create React App